objectiv/objectiv.io/docs/docs/introduction.md

 ## Getting Started

-Follow the easy steps in our [Quickstart Guide](/quickstart-guide) to locally run the full Objectiv pipeline in a docker container.
+Follow the easy steps in our [Quickstart Guide](/quickstart-guide) to locally run the full Objectiv pipeline dockerized.

 ## Running Objectiv in production
 A detailed How-to guide is coming soon.